 If still equal, the side scoring more runs after 20 overs shall be the winner.

 If still equal, the side having lost fewer wickets after 20 overs shall be the winner.

 If still equal, the match shall be a tie and will be replayed.

 8. If a result is not possible on the nominated day due to bad weather the tie will be decided on the day by a bowl out or coin toss.
 There will not be a reserve day for any tie bar the semi-final and final of the cup competitions.

 Matches may only be postponed if either team in a Meyler Cup match is involved in the Lancashire, National Village or National Club Knock -out Competitions or, in the Loxham Cup, if the ground of the home club is required for a match in any ofthese Competitions.

-9. For all matches prior to the finals, each side shall, before the toss, provide a ball to the umpires' approval, in accordance with Competition Rule 29.
+9. For all matches prior to the finals, each side shall, before the toss, provide 2 new pink balls (one to be used at each end) to the umpires' approval, in accordance with Competition Rule 29.
 For the finals and any replayed finals, the Competition shall provide a new ball for each innings.

 10. The scoreboard must clearly indicate the correct score, ball by ball and shall display the number of overs completed throughout each innings.

 11.Panel umpires shall officiate in the Meyler Cup.
 In the Loxham and Crabtree Cups the club umpires shall officiate in all rounds up to the semi-finals an umpires, whose clubs are not involved, may be selected for the semi-finals and finals

 12 Eligibility of Players